hvmonteiro/hugovmonteiro.net/content/publications/Artificial Intelligence or Sacrificial Intelligence.md

 So, let us demand ethical and responsible decisions from those in positions of power, so that this doesn’t landslide from "***Artificial Intelligence***" to "***Sacrificial Intelligence***".

+---
-**_Disclaimer: This article and its contents are protected by copyright.
-Reproduction, distribution, or use of any part of this material without prior written permission from the author is strictly prohibited._**
+_**Disclaimer*: This article and its contents are protected by copyright.
+Reproduction, distribution, or use of any part of this material without prior written permission from the author is strictly prohibited._

+_Copyright © Hugo V Monteiro_